shanelle-h/grocery-store-backend/README.md

 - Security event monitoring

 ### 💱 Currency Features
-- Support for multiple East African currencies (KES, UGX, TZS, USD)
+- Support for multiple currencies (KES, UGX, TZS, USD) managed via a database table.
-- Manual price setting by administrators for each currency
+- Base pricing in a single currency (KES) with automatic conversion using real-time exchange rates.
-- User preferred currency selection
+- User-specific preferred currency selection and display.
-- Real-time currency formatting based on locale rules
+- Transactional record-keeping of the base price, final price, and the exact exchange rate used.
-- Price history tracking and audit trail
+- Comprehensive audit trail for all changes to prices and currency settings.
-- Bulk price management tools
+- Admin tools for managing active currencies and exchange rate synchronization.

 ### 📊 Monitoring & Logging
 - Structured application logging with Winston